 Nukini rapé | Cetico – Cumaceba | #26

-The Nukini regard this prized Rapé as an aphrodisiac and sexual tonic.
-It facilitates an enhancement of libido by increasing the vitality of the body and acting as a tonic for the reproductive and sexual organs of both the male and female.
-This invigorating sacred tool enlivens the heart, body and spirit.
-This Nukini Rapé opens the channels of creativity and inspiration by activating the sacred sexual energy within the spine, while also balancing and opening the chakra system.
-It is a wonderful remedy as well for bringing balance to the emotional body, helping to clear away sadness, anger and any heavy or stuck energies, amplifying our capacity to love and create.
+This rapé is made with the ash of cetico leaves, the cumabesa tree and Nicotiana Rusitca leaves.
+The Nukini people regard this prized Rapé as an aphrodisiac and sexual tonic.
+It enhances the user’s libido by increasing the body’s vitality and acting as a tonic for the reproductive organs of both males and females.
+This invigorating sacred remedy enlivens and balances body and spirit.
+This Nukini Rapé gives inspiration for creativeness by activating sacred sexual energy within the spine’s chakra system.
+Helps clear away sadness, anger, and any blocking energy, expanding our capacity to love and create.

-The Cumaseba tree (Swartzia polyphylla), is a powerful Master Plant Teacher used by various indigenous tribes of the Amazon, from Brazil, Peru and Colombia.
-It can grow to heights of 15 meters and is typically found in lower elevations such as in the Amazon basin.
-Research on this plant hard to find, however, there are many who allude that traditionally, it has been used as an entheogen and that it does possess psychoactive qualities.
-It is said that this beautiful flowering tree has been used in the past to communicate with spirits and dispel evil forces.
-On a physical level, Cumaseba has traditionally been used to treat various ailments such as rheumatism and arthritis, painful and inflamed joints or muscles, it acts as a female hormonal tonic, treats various yeast and fungal infections and is an antibacterial for colds and flu, as well as for upper respiratory tract infections.
+The Cumaseba tree with beautiful flowers and buttress roots is a powerful Master Plant Teacher used by various indigenous tribes of the Amazon.
+It can grow to heights of 35 meters and is typically found in lower elevations.
+The bark is rich in flavonoids and isoflavones and contains a significant amount of a chemical referred to as a ‘phytoestrogen’.
+Research on this plant is hard to find, however, there are many who allude that traditionally, it has been used as an entheogen with psychoactive qualities.
+Oral tradition says it has been used in the past to communicate with spirits and dispel evil forces.
+On a physical level, Cumaseba has been used to treat various ailments such as inflamed joints or muscle pain.
+It acts as a female hormonal tonic, treats various yeast and fungal infections, and is an antibacterial for upper respiratory tract infections.